DougAnderson444/dag-jose-kit/README.md

 Resolving someone else's `rootCID` will give you a list of their `TagNodes`, which comes with everything the library needs to decrypt the data assuming your public key has been granted access and is on the `REKEY` list (access list).

-If your public key is on their access list for the `tag`, then calling `decryptFromTagNode` will recrypt their data for your public/private keypair and return it as a result of this function call.
+If your public key is on their access list for the `tag`, then calling `decryptFromTagNode` will decrypt their data for your public/private keypair and return it as a result of this function call.

 If you're not on the list, returns `false`.